seliv55/ramidcor/README.md

 ## Installation

-- Ramid itself does not require installation, just clone or download this directory.
-However, the R library 'ncdf4' that supports reading NetCDF files should be installed.
+- To use the presented R-programs clone or download this directory.
+The R library 'ncdf4' that supports reading NetCDF files should be installed.
 Also, a library containing Ramid can be created from the code available here, although this is an option.
 Another option is to read source files directly in each session (see below).
 To make the library 'ramidcor' the library 'devtools' should be installed.
-The library 'ramidcor' would contain, in addition to Ramid, also Midcor for the correction of the Ramid extracted spectra and Isoform for formatting the corrected data to prepare them for simulation with Isodyn.
+The library 'ramidcor' would contain Ramid, Midcor for the correction of the Ramid extracted spectra and Isoform for formatting the corrected data to prepare them for simulation with Isodyn.
 To install 'ncdf4', 'devtools' and make the library 'ramidcor' use the following commands:

 ```